BLUEBL0B/Secret-Sing-Box/Docs/cf-settings-en.md

 # Setting Up a Cloudflare Account

+> [!NOTE]
+> This guideline shows how to set up a domain using Cloudflare as an example, but you can also use other services.

 ### General settings
 First, you need to add your domain to your Cloudflare account and specify Cloudflare NS servers at your domain registrar.